sassoftware/esp-kubernetes/README.md

 deployment.
 If the namespace does not exist, the script asks whether the namespace should be created.

-After the deployment is completed you should see several active pods in your namespace.
-The pods(ingress) below marked with a **M** only appear in a Multi-usre deployment.
-The pods(ingress) marked with a **C** only appear if Graphical Clients are included in the deployment.
+After the deployment is completed you should see active pods in your namespace.
+The pods(ingress) below marked with a **M** only appear in a Multi-user deployment.
+The pods(ingress) marked with a **C** only appear when graphical clients are included in the deployment.

 ```
    [esp-cloud]$ kubectl -n mudeploy get pods